minify-monster/minify-php/README.md

 }
 ````

-Download minified images from our storage to you.
-Generated images are accessible only for 1 hour.
+Download minified files from our storage to you.
+Generated images are accessible only for few hours.

 ````js
 {